Head of state: King Charles III, represented by a governor

-Mr Picardo was born in Gibraltar and studied law at Oxford University.
+Mr Picardo was born in Gibraltar in 1972 and studied law at Oxford University.
 After graduating from Oxford, he attended the Inns of Court School of Law at Gray's Inn in London.

 Mr Picardo's predecessor as Chief Minister, Peter Caruana, held the post for more than 15 years, from 1996 to 2011.

 Mr Caruana strongly opposes the idea of shared sovereignty with Spain and oversaw a 2002 referendum that roundly rejected the concept.